 Eastern Maine Community College offers student outpatient health services through the Penobscot Community Health Center's Brewer Medical Center, located at 735 Wilson Street in Brewer.
-These services are free of charge to all Eastern Maine Community College students who set up their appointments with the Dean of Student's Office, or by showing their student identification cards at the walk-in office, also located at 735 Wilson Street in Brewer.
-Appointments are mandatory to receive services, unless the student chooses to utilize the walk-in clinic.
+These services are free of charge to all Eastern Maine Community College students who show their student identification cards at the walk-in office, also located at 735 Wilson Street in Brewer.
 Charges will be due for immunizations, lab tests, x-rays, and other medical procedures.